Ankitraghav000/Implementation-Journal-for-SSO-Integration-with-Keycloak-and-389ds/Approach Paper.md

 - **Install Keycloak**: Follow the installation steps to set up Keycloak on the base system.
 - **Create a Realm**: Set up a realm in Keycloak for managing users and clients.
-- **Configure Clients**: Register Grafana, GitLab, and MinIO as clients in Keycloak to enable authentication.

 ### 5.2 Grafana Integration

-- **Install Grafana**: Deploy Grafana using Podman or Docker.
+- **Install Grafana**: Deploy Grafana using Podman.
-- **Configure Grafana**: Set Grafana to use Keycloak as its authentication provider by enabling OAuth2 or OpenID Connect.
+- **Configure Grafana**: Set Grafana to use Keycloak as its authentication provider by enabling OAuth2.

 ### 5.3 MinIO Integration

-- **Install MinIO**: Deploy MinIO using Podman or Docker.
+- **Install MinIO**: Deploy MinIO using Podman.
 - **Configure MinIO**: Set MinIO to use Keycloak for authentication, ensuring secure access to storage.

 ### 5.4 GitLab Integration

-- **Install GitLab**: Deploy GitLab using Podman or Docker.
+- **Install GitLab**: Deploy GitLab using Podman.
-- **Configure GitLab**: Integrate GitLab with Keycloak for user authentication.
+- **Configure GitLab**: Set GitLab to use with Keycloak for user authentication.

 ### 5.5 OAuth2 Proxy Setup